tom-doerr/dummy_1/README.md

 A simple client-side task manager web application.
 Tasks are stored in your browser using `localStorage`.

+The app now supports priority levels `1-9`, comma separated tags and basic time tracking for each task.
+An optional on-device language model integration (see `public/llm.js`) can parse natural language commands to add or edit tasks.

 ## Setup

 Run the provided environment setup script which installs dependencies: